EciStg/order-placement/ship-method/README.md

 2. Response

-    The seller's response is intended to
+    The buyer's response is intended to

     1. JSON